axvr/archive/2017/alis/README.md

 The inspiration for this project was Architect Linux, which sadly ceased development on 2016-04-05.
 ALIS is it's (hopefully successful) successor.

-This is the ``README.md`` file for [ALIS](https://gitlab.com/axvr/alis).
-Created by [Alex Vear - axvr](https://gitlab.com/axvr).
+This is the ``README.md`` file for [ALIS](https://github.com/axvr/alis).
+Created by [Alex Vear - axvr](https://github.com/axvr).

-This project is licenced under the [MIT Licence](https://gitlab.com/axvr/alis/blob/master/LICENCE).
+This project is licenced under the [MIT Licence](https://github.com/axvr/alis/blob/master/LICENCE).

 If you find any bugs or errors, please feel free to submit an issue as i cannot test ALIS on every possible system for problems.
 I would in the future like to add multi-language support to ALIS, help would be greatly appreciated, especially since Google Translate is not entirely accurate a lot of the time.
-For more information on contributing to ALIS see this document: [https://gitlab.com/axvr/alis/blob/master/CONTRIBUTING.md](https://gitlab.com/axvr/alis/blob/master/CONTRIBUTING.md).
+For more information on contributing to ALIS see the [contributing document](https://github.com/axvr/alis/blob/master/CONTRIBUTING.md) and ensure that you read and agree to the [Code of Conduct](https://github.com/axvr/alis/blob/master/CODE_OF_CONDUCT.md).

 ---